 Alert your customers and investors sooner than later.
 Include the actions your team is taking to fix issues and recover from a disaster.
 Then, own the mistakes and make amends with your audience to salvage retention.

 Customers and investors deserve to know.
 Keeping them in-the-dark leaves them feeling slighted.
 The lack of transparency will make them less likely to continue doing business with you.

 Business owners, usually focus on their day-to-day operations.
-You rather interact with customers and make business-driven decisions.
+They are more focused on interacting with customers and making business-driven decisions.
 Information technology is important, but it comes second.

 This is where we come in.

 Our managed services and IT staff provide the help you need when you need it most.
-We can plan, manage, and act on your IT recovery plan with precision and skill.
+We can plan, manage, and set up your IT recovery plan with precision and skill.